 As a designer, you’ve probably experienced creative burnout.
 All creative people go through it.
-You’ll have a day where you just can’t muster up the emotional, physical or creative energy to do anything.
+You’ll have days, and sometimes weeks, where you just can’t muster up the emotional, physical or creative energy to do anything.

-You may have heard about creative burnout, but because you love what you do, thought it couldn’t happen to you.
-But no matter how much passion you have for your work, the day will come when the world suddenly seems gray.
-You’ll find that the things that used to motivate and inspire you just don’t anymore.
+No matter how much passion you have for your work, the day will come when the world suddenly seems gray.
+You’ll find that the things that used to encourage, motivate and inspire you just don’t anymore.
 What you have is a case of:

 Everyone’s creative energies comes from different places.
-The reasons you might feel stuck or empty will be different from everyone else's.
-Creative work is personal and is fueled by a unique combination of qualities that makes you, you.
+The reasons you may feel stuck or empty will be different from everyone else's.
+Creative work is personal and is fueled by the unique combination of qualities that makes you, you.

 Burnout means you’ve pushed your creative energy to the point of mental and physical exhaustion.
 You feel stuck.
 Your business is stuck.
 Just like a well, creative energy needs to replenish itself slowly over time.
-Someone who constantly pulls from their creative well will wake one day find it empty.
+Someone who constantly pulls from their creative well without replenshing self-care, will wake one day find that well empty.

 What does Creative Burnout feel like: